Building the Resume

-There is no exact way to write a resume, however, there are definite do’s and don’ts.
+While there is no exact way to write a resume, there are definite do’s and don’ts.
 The sections below present some of the most common recommendations for different sections of your resume, with tips to help build a solid resume followed by LIS resume examples to review.

-- Research the company and focus on the employer and what you can contribute, vs. describing what you hope to gain.
+- Research the company.
+Focus on the employer and what you can contribute, vs. describing what you hope to gain.

-- Highlights the best of what you have done as it relates to the position you are applying for.
+- Highlight the best of what you have done as it relates to the position you are applying for.

 - Tailor your statements to specific job requirements and qualifications.

 - Focus on most impressive achievements (including volunteer and/or student accomplishments) based on the position you are applying for.

 - Examples of Summary of Qualifications Statements